Still Sharansky | National Review

 From the start — 1993 — Sharansky warned that, if you imposed Arafat on Palestinians as dictator, Arafat would do everything he could to make Palestinians hate Israel more and more, because dictators need an external enemy to keep the people in line, and what better enemy is there than Israel?

-So, blame the Palestinian leadership, sure, and the street, too — but Israelis should accept that Oslo was a huge mistake, says Sharansky (and the same with Gaza).
+So, blame the Palestinian leadership, sure, and the street, too — but Israelis should accept that Oslo was a colossal mistake, says Sharansky (with Gaza a further and related blunder).
 They should abandon an illusory peace process and begin a real one, which depends on democratization for Palestinians: the development of civil society, a free economy, and the rest.

 In 2004, Sharansky wrote The Case for Democracy: The Power of Freedom to Overcome Tyranny and Terror.
-One critic of the book was Ariel Sharon, the prime minister.
-“Your theories may be good for the basement of the KGB,” he told the author, “but they make no sense in the Middle East.”
+One critic of the book was the prime minister, Ariel Sharon, who told the author, “Your theories may be good for the basement of the KGB, but they make no sense in the Middle East.”

-Sharansky loved Sharon.
-He cites a long list of merits and accomplishments: personal, military, and political.
-But they broke sharply over Gaza (disengagement from which was Sharon’s policy).

-Today, the case for democracy is in dire need of a hearing, as a preference for strongmen is all around.
-In 2004, people remembered the Soviet Union, says Sharansky, and the awful destructiveness of Communism.
+If it was necessary to make the case for democracy in 2004, it is all the more necessary today, with a preference for strongmen all around.
+At least that is what I think.
+Sharansky is inclined to agree.
+In 2004, he says, people remembered the Soviet Union, and the awful destructiveness of Communism.
 But memories fade (and new people are born).
 Today, Marxism, along with other isms, is making a comeback.
 People are once more talking the language of “class struggle,” etc.

-Toward the end of our conversation, I ask him how he is spending his days.
+Toward the end of our conversation, I ask him what he’s up to these days (aside from memoir-writing and discussion).
 There is Zooming, of course.
 “You don’t have to travel, and you can talk to people in Alaska and Australia simultaneously.”
 He says that the pandemic should remind people that “there are enemies we can defeat only together.”

 And he is spending time with his grandchildren — the seven of them.
 All grandparents love their grandchildren, of course, but this is a little different, or it has a twist, let’s say.

-Note: Editor’s Note: The below is an expanded version of a piece published in the current issue of National Review.